 Line bottoms of two round 9-inch layer cake pans with parchment paper.
 Preheat oven to 350°F.

-Whisk the flours, psyllium husk powder, soda, and salt together in a mixing bowl.
+Whisk the flours, psyllium husk powder, soda, and salt together in a medium mixing bowl.

-In another bowl, beat the eggs until they become foamy and pale.
+In a large bowl, beat the eggs until they become foamy and pale.
 Beat in the sugar, oil, lemon juice, and vanilla.

-Mix the dry mixture into the wet mixture, and pour it evenly into the two prepared cake pans.
+Add the dry mixture to the wet, and beat for another 30 to 60 seconds, until smoothly incorporated.
+Pour the batter evenly into the two prepared cake pans.

 Bake in preheated oven for 20 minutes or until a thermometer inserted into the centre reads 210°F (99°C).
 Be careful not to overcook it.